Jared-Hernandez/WebApplicationCalculator/README.md

 Python handles middleware, performs graphing via matplotlib, and leverages Python's Foreign Function Interface to load the compiled C shared library using ctypes, and FASTapi to transfer data from the backend to the web application front end.

-the front end is a is a Single Page Application that dynamically updates its contents without page reloads and renders results and graphs interactively for a better user experience.
+the front end is a Single Page Application that dynamically updates its contents without page reloads and renders results and graphs interactively for a better user experience.
 Sends user's graph and data input to the backend.

 -_-_-_-_-_-_-_Data Flow__-_-_-_-_-_-_-